cudidotdev/rust-web-assembly-prime-number-checker/README.md

 Comparing the execution speed between Web Assemby and Javascript.
-Built a prime number checker application for that.
+Built a prime number checker app with wasm and js for that.

 To run, ensure you have rust, node and npm installed.
 After cloning,